Ryan Matterson: 2024

 Matterson played a total of 16 games for Parramatta in the 2024 NRL season as the club finished 15th on the table.
 There were reports that Matterson had been told by Parramatta officials he could negotiate with other clubs ahead of the 2025 NRL season, however the club later backflipped on this stance.

 2025

 At the start of the 2025 NRL season, Matterson found himself exiled from the first team with the introduction of new head coach Jason Ryles.
 Matterson managed only four appearances from the interchange bench throughout the year and was placed in the clubs reserve grade team.
 On 22 July, the Parramatta club confirmed that Matterson was released from the club to take up an opportunity overseas with Warrington on a loan deal.
 In round 20 of the 2025 Super League season, Matterson made his club debut for Warrington in their 20-16 loss against Leigh.
 Matterson played eight matches for Warrington towards the back end of the 2025 Super League season as the club finished 8th on the table.

+2026

+In August 2026, Matterson announced his retirement from the NRL after an ongoing battle with concussion symptoms.